cubatic45/dotfiles/README.md

 ## Server

-The deployment methods for copilot-gpt4-service currently include Docker deployment, source code deployment, Kubernetes deployment implementation.
-They are described below.
+The deployment methods of the copilot-gpt4-service currently include Docker deployment, binary startup, Kubernetes deployment, and source code startup.

 ### Configuration

-Use environment variables or environment variable configuration file `config.env` to configure the service (environment variables take precedence over `config.env`), the default configuration items are as follows:
+You can configure the service using command line parameters or environment variables or the environment variable configuration file `config.env` (you can copy `config.env.example` from the project root directory to `config.env` and modify it).
+The default service configuration items are as follows:

 ```env
 HOST=localhost # Service listening address